Distribution & Sales Channels

 Express Delivery

 Most international express delivery companies are active in Germany.
 Large players include DHL and Hermes (both headquartered in Germany), FedEx and UPS.
 These companies ship domestically and internationally, provide a wide range of delivery options and prices and have grown significantly because of e-commerce.
-An increasing number of companies incl.
-Amazon, Flink and Decathlon (sporting goods retailer) offer same day deliveries in large metropolitan areas.
+An increasing number of companies including Amazon, Flink and Decathlon (sporting goods retailer) offer same-day deliveries in large metropolitan areas.

 Due Diligence

 Product safety testing and certification is mandatory for the EU market.
-U.S. manufacturers and sellers of goods have to perform due diligence in accordance with mandatory EU legislation prior to exporting.
+U.S. manufacturers and sellers of goods must perform due diligence in accordance with mandatory EU legislation prior to exporting.

 Companies interested in taking over German firms should always conduct their own due diligence before entering business ventures.
 One of the U.S. Commercial Service’s programs, the International Company Profile (ICP), has been designed to support due diligence processes.
 All major consulting companies offer due diligence services, and most large U.S. accounting or consulting firms have subsidiaries in Germany.